gabriel-cacayan/js-cheatsheet/README.md

 For more complex assignments, the destructuring assignment syntax is a JavaScript expression that makes it possible to extract data from arrays or objects using a syntax that mirrors the construction of array and object literals.

+The **destructuring assignment** syntax is a JavaScript expression that makes it possible to unpack values from arrays, or properties from objects, into distinct variables.

 ```javascript
 var foo = ['one', 'two', 'three'];